 First of all, you’re taking care of people.
-As a bonus, your subtitles are naturally full of keywords, and they help Youtube understand the point of your video.
+As a bonus, your subtitles are naturally full of keywords, which is good for YouTube SEO and will help Youtube understand the point of your video.
 Here is a useful video that’ll help you create subtitles.

 This is it.
 This is where I leave you.
 I tried to create some kind of checklist for optimizing YouTube channel, playlists, and videos.
 My point is that you should use keywords in your Title, Description, and Tags.
 At the same time, you should make sure that the text remains readable.

 So always think about people but don’t forget about SEO as well.